arnezt/telegram-bot-platform/docs/guide.md

 }
 ```

-**To TelegramBotPlatform respond to the teams you need to register them!**
+**To `TelegramBotPlatform` respond to the teams you need to register them!**

 Example use:

-> Now you need to create a TelegramBotPlatform object and pass it certain data! <br />
+> Now you need to create a `TelegramBotPlatform` object and pass it certain data! <br />
-> And choose an adapter to store the context!
+> And choose an adapter to store the session!

 ```php
 <?php